DenMarinova/TripsApp/README.md

 Vue Router.
 Navigate with router links, nested routes, lazy loading, redirects, named routes.
 Protected private routes with Guards and redirect to signin page.

  ## Project Architecture
-"service layer" for HTTP requests, ordered components into subfolders and in a consistent matter.
+"Service layer" for HTTP requests with Axios in mixins, ordered components into subfolders and in a consistent matter.

 ## UI/UX
 Bootstrap for good UI and UX